czwinzscher/myhtmlpp/README.md

 You can build docs with `make doc`.

 ## Notes
-This library was tested with MyHTML version 0.0.6.
+This library was tested with Modest version 0.0.6.

 ## License
 - myhtmlpp - [MIT](https://github.com/czwinzscher/myhtmlpp/blob/master/LICENSE)